Christopher Guest: Since 1990

-He is also currently a member of the musical group The Beyman Bros, which he formed with childhood friend David Nichtern and Spinal Tap's current keyboardist C. J. Vanston.
+He is also a member of the musical group The Beyman Bros, which he formed with childhood friend David Nichtern and Spinal Tap's keyboardist C. J. Vanston.
 Their debut album Memories of Summer as a Child was released on January 20, 2009.

 In 2010, the United States Census Bureau paid $2.5 million to have a television commercial directed by Guest shown during television coverage of Super Bowl XLIV.

 Guest holds an honorary doctorate from and is a member of the board of trustees for Berklee College of Music in Boston.

-In 2013, Guest was the co-writer and producer of the HBO series Family Tree, in collaboration with Jim Piddock, a lighthearted story in the style he made famous in This is Spinal Tap, in which the main character, Tom Chadwick, inherits a box of curios from his great-aunt, spurring interest in his ancestry.
+In 2013, Guest was the co-writer and producer of the HBO series Family Tree, in collaboration with Jim Piddock, a story in the style he made famous in This is Spinal Tap, in which the main character, Tom Chadwick, inherits a box of curios from his great-aunt, spurring interest in his ancestry.

 On August 11, 2015, Netflix announced that Mascots, a film directed by Guest and co-written with Jim Piddock, about the competition for the World Mascot Association championship's Gold Fluffy Award, would debut in 2016.

 Guest was offered an opportunity to do another film for Netflix, but, by his own account, didn't have an idea for one and essentially decided to retire instead.
 He did reprise his role as Count Tyrone Rugen at a table read in the Princess Bride Reunion on September 13, 2020.
 After a nine-year absence from film acting, Guest came out of retirement in 2025 to reprise the role of Nigel Tufnel in Spinal Tap II: The End Continues.